 A parental educator checks-in with all new families one to two days after birth.

-“We stop by and give you the New Beginnings guide.
+“We stop by and give you the New Beginnings guide, now Baystate's Babies guide.
 The calendar resource guide goes day-by-day for the first two weeks and then weekly after that with what to expect during the first three months of the newborn’s life,” said Osborne.
 “We also address her partner or family and how they can help support mom during her recovery, things she should look out for or be concerned about and how to contact us if she does have any concerns,” she added.

 “The whole thing was a blur, but I remember feeling a little overwhelmed and that’s when they gave us the calendar, pamphlets with information and asked us if we had any questions.
 That really helped,” said Jordan.